 UK exclusive Ivor Clue

 The Rescue Heroes team features members to represent many nationalities, such as Cliff Hanger, Seymore Wilde and Sandy Beach from Australia, Willy Stop and Sergeant Siren from Britain, Billy Blazes and Captain Clydes from Canada, and more.
-But there were some action figures that were only released in countries other that the USA, such as police constable Ivor Clue, German cop Willi Wachtmeister and water hero Louis Pinpon.
+But there were some action figures that were only released in countries other that the USA, such as police constable Ivor Clue, German cop Willi Wachtmeister and French firefighter Louis Pinpon.

 Composer Georgio Vanni

 While the pilot episode, season one, and seasons two and three each had their own theme song, they were all similar in that they largely consisted of electronic music with the words "Rescue Heroes" sung periodically.
 However, the Italian version of the first season had more of an actual song with lyrics (the English translation can be found online).
 Called Rescue Heroes Squadra Soccorso, it was written and performed by Giorgio Vanni, a musician who has made a career out of writing new theme songs for international cartoons specifically for Italian audiences.
 It can still be purchased on Google Play and other services that sell music.